Batch vs. Continuous

 What is Batch mixing // what is Continuous mixing?

-BATCH – batch mixing means all ingredients are (manually) loaded into a mixer for duration until they are homogenously distributed or mixed.
+BATCH – batch mixing means all ingredients are (manually) loaded into a mixer for duration until they are homogeneously distributed or mixed.
 After that, they are discharged and a new batch is being produced.
 Batch processing has been the chosen technology of the bakery industry for many years.
-The fact that batch mixing is the most widely used system does not mean it is the best choice for your particular application.
+Even though a batch system is still the most widely used system, it might not be the best choice for your particular application.

 The rise of continuous..

-Continuous mixing / kneading and other automated dough mixing processes are gaining more and more favor, a growing number of bakery operators are considering a continuous mixing / kneading approach to their Production process.
+Continuous mixing / kneading and other automated Industrial dough mixing processes are gaining more and more favor.
+A growing number of bakery operators are considering a continuous mixing / kneading approach to their Production process.
 When the first Industrial bakeries came into being, batch mixers could satisfy the bakers needs and wants.
-But as food demand grew so did the size of the food Production factories and conclusively Production output.
+However, as food demand grew so did the size of the food Production factories and conclusively Production output.
 Batch mixers became larger and ovens longer.
 Typically, the larger the batch of dough, the longer it takes to process the mass.
 The moment this line is stopped (for some reason) the dough produced by a certain batch will easily be lost.

 As a result, newer technologies can produce larger quantities of dough (up to 12.000 kg/hr) in one and the same system.
-These continuous dough solutions are fully automated and require almost no manpower (Sobatech’s dark-room principle), accurate recipe control and a constant consistent end Quality.
+These continuous dough solutions are fully automated and require almost no manpower, accurate recipe control and a constant consistent product Quality.
 You must be thinking..why didn’t we hear of this technology sooner?

 The answer is that until around 20 years ago, the bulk handling and metering technologies were not advanced enough to feed the mixer at rates high enough to meet the demand of the continuous mixing process.
-The past two decades, these technology (for bulk handling and metering) have advanced immensely enabling an extremely accurate dosing of seperate ingredients into the continuous mixing system.
+The past two decades, this technology (for bulk handling and metering) have advanced immensely enabling an extremely accurate dosing of seperate ingredients into the Industrial dough mixing system.